John Badalamenti: Biography

 Badalamenti received a Bachelor of Arts in 1995, with highest honors, a Master of Arts in 1999, and a Juris Doctor in 1999, with honors, from the University of Florida.
+Badalamenti was an initiated member of the Epsilon Zeta chapter of Sigma Nu fraternity during his tenure as an undergraduate student.
 He began his career in the U.S. Attorney General's Honors Program, serving as an attorney-advisor at the Federal Bureau of Prisons from 1999 to 2000.
 He first clerked for Judge Frank M. Hull of the United States Court of Appeals for the Eleventh Circuit from 2000 to 2001.
 Badalamenti was also an associate at Carlton Fields from 2001 to 2002.
 Then, he clerked for Judge Paul Hitch Roney of the United States Court of Appeals for the Eleventh Circuit from 2003 to 2006.
 He served for nearly a decade as an Assistant Federal Public Defender in the Middle District of Florida from 2006 to 2015.
 He is an Eagle Scout and serves as a volunteer for the Boy Scouts of America.

 Badalamenti was counsel of record, authored the petition for writ of certiorari, and presented oral argument in the Supreme Court of the United States for the prevailing petitioner, a fisherman, who was charged under a criminal provision, 18 U.S.C. § 1519, of the Sarbanes-Oxley Act of 2002 for destroying undersized fish to prevent their seizure by federal authorities.Yates v.
 United States (2015), 135 S. Ct.
 1074 (2015).

 As a child, Badalamenti lived in the Gravesend Neighborhood of Brooklyn, New York, attending Our Lady of Grace Catholic Academy.

 Badalamenti was diagnosed with keratoconus in law school in the 1990s and regained his sight through cornea transplants.
 He was later blinded in one eye after suffering an eye infection in the fall of 2020.

 He is a member of the conservative Federalist Society.
 Since 2022, he has served on the board of directors for Gentlemen's Quest Inc., a Tampa-based not-for-profit organization whose mission is to guide and mentor at-risk youth to make positive choices regarding their academics and behavior, and to equip them with the skills necessary to become productive citizens and leaders in the community.

 While teaching a seminar on originalism as an adjunct at University of Florida School of Law in the fall of 2024, Badalamenti gave an award to a student paper arguing that the Constitution of the United States favors white people, an award which is "automatically given to the student with the highest score" and that "sounds more prestigious than it is."
 In spring of 2025, the author of that paper, Preston Damksy, publicly called for Jewish people to be "abolished by any means necessary."